astral-sh/ruff/docs/editors/setup.md

 1. Click on the dropdown at the top to select `Configuration: Defaults`
 1. Turn on `Enable External Checkers`
 1. Click on `Configure`, go to the `Ruff` tab, and check on `Enabled`
-1. Optionally, set the command line to use or other options.
+1. Optionally, set the Ruff command line or other options.
 The default command line runs Ruff using the project's Python configuration.
 If Ruff isn't installed there, you can either add it using the `Packages` tool in Wing Pro or select a different command line for running Ruff.